 100) What is the requirement traceability matrix(RTM)?

-(RTM) is a record that guides and follows client necessity with experiments.
-It catches all requirements proposed by the customer and necessity detectability in a solitary report, conveyed at the finish of the Software development life cycle.
-The fundamental motivation behind the Requirement Traceability Matrix is to ensure that all requirements are checked through experiments with the end goal that no usefulness is unchecked during Software testing.
+(RTM) It is a record that guides and follows the client’s needs with experiments.
+It catches all requirements proposed by the customer and detects necessity in a single report, conveyed at the end of the Software development life cycle.
+The fundamental motivation behind the Requirement Traceability Matrix is to ensure that all requirements are checked through experiments with the end goal that no functionality is unchecked during Software testing.

 101) What is cyclomatic complexity?

-Cyclomatic complexity is a source code complexity measurement that is matched up to a number of coding errors.
+Cyclomatic complexity is a source code complexity measurement that is matched to several coding errors.
 It is determined by creating a Control Flow Graph of the code, which counts the number of linearly independent pathways that pass through a software module.

 102) What are the entry criteria in software testing?

-Entry criteria are a bunch of conditions that permit a task to be performed, or without any of these conditions, the task cannot be performed.
+Entry criteria are a bunch of conditions that permit a task to be performed; without any of these conditions, the task cannot be performed.
 While setting the entry criteria, it is additionally essential to define the time frame when the entry criteria item is available to start the process.

 103) What are the exit criteria in software testing?

-Exit Criteria for STLC stages can be characterized as items/documents/actions/tasks that must be completed before concluding the current phase and continuing on to the following stage.
-Exit criteria are a bunch of assumptions; this should be met before concluding the STLC phase.
+Exit Criteria for STLC stages can be characterized as items/documents/actions/tasks that must be completed before concluding the current phase and continuing to the following stage.
+Exit criteria are a bunch of assumptions; these should be met before concluding the STLC phase.

 104) What is the difference between testing and debugging?